 Dr. Gilmar Visoni Alonzo

-Dr. Nichols article "The Line of Liberty: Runaway Slaves and Fugetive Peons in the Texas-Mexico Borderlands" (WHQ, Winter 2013) has been selected as the 2014 Western History Association's Oscar O. Winther Award for best article.
+Dr. Nichols article "The Line of Liberty: Runaway Slaves and Fugetive Peons in the Texas-Mexico Borderlands" (WHQ, Winter 2013) has been selected as the 2014 Western History Association's Oscar O. Winther Award and the Bolton-Cutter Prize for best article.
 Congratulations!

 Dr. Jacob received his MA in Modern History, Ancient History and Japanese Studies from Würzburg University in 2010 and his PhD in Japanese Studies from Erlangen University in 2012.